Automattic/wp-calypso/packages/wp-checkout/README.md

 Renders a list of line items passed in the `items` prop.
 Each line item must have at least the props `label`, `id`, and `amount.displayValue`.

 An optional boolean prop, `collapsed`, can be used to simplify the output for when the review section is collapsed.

+This component provides just a simple list of label and price.
+If you want to modify how each line item is displayed, or if you want to provide any actions for that item (eg: the ability to delete the item from the order), you cannot use this component; instead you should create a custom component.

 ### OrderReviewTotal